 7 Compelling Reasons You Should Try Acupuncture for Weight Loss

-When every diet out there has failed you and hitting the gym has done all it can, acupuncture may be worth a shot.
+When hitting the gym has done all it can, acupuncture may be worth a shot.

-Assuming you are OK with needling and going for visits aren’t out of your budget, acupuncture for weight loss could be an option.
-Once considered alternative medicine, acupuncture is moving toward the mainstream: It’s now recommended by many doctors and may even be covered by insurance.
+If losing weight is one of your goals, you may want to consider trying acupuncture (assuming you are okay with needling and going for visits aren’t out of your budget).
+Once considered alternative medicine, acupuncture has moved toward the mainstream: It’s now recommended by many doctors and may even be covered by insurance.
 The practice involves inserting fine, clean needles along specific pathways on the body to improve chi or energy flow.
-It doesn’t encourage weight loss in isolation, but when combined with a reduced-calorie diet and regular exercise, patients are seeing results, according to a study published in the journal Evidence-Based Complementary Alternative Medicine.
-Here are 7 other surprising conditions that acupuncture can treat.
+It doesn’t encourage weight loss in isolation, but when combined with a reduced-calorie diet and regular exercise, it could help, according to a 2017 study published in the journal Evidence-Based Complementary Alternative Medicine.
+(Here are 7 other surprising conditions that acupuncture can treat.)

-No doubt about it, stress—and the inability to cope with it—can cause people to reach for fattening comfort foods and abandon the things they know are good for them.
-So proven stress-busters like exercise and meditation help weight loss.
+No doubt about it, stress—and the inability to cope with it—can cause people to reach for comfort foods and abandon the things they know are good for them.
+So proven stress-relievers like exercise and meditation can also help with weight loss.
 Yet, people still tend to turn to smoking, alcohol, and binge-watching TV.
 Acupuncture, however, is a better alternative.
-“When we are under stress, we produce excess amounts of the stress hormone cortisol, and this pushes us in the direction of making unhealthy choices,” says Tim Rhudy, an acupuncturist in Delmar, NY.
+“When we are under stress, we produce excess amounts of the stress hormone cortisol, and this pushes us in the direction of making unhealthy choices,” says Tim Rhudy, an acupuncturist in Delmar, New York.
 “Acupuncture…can help reduce stress so you might be less likely to reach for that donut.”

 Get more energy